RPX2001/EcoWatt_TeamPowerPort/.github/instructions/copilot-agent.instructions.md

 1. When making changes update them in one of 4 files in the directory plans_and_progress as appropriate

 2. Create suitable just commands for repeatble command excution and use that command

+3. Always follow an iterative method while creating files/stuff or writing codes meaing systamatically implement each feature and do the testing then only move to next.

+4. Update the to-do list as progressing further